tick and tock

 All three main boards and most of the components were made in 1992, only the cases and some components were newer.
 Just the newer EIDE hard disk and a processor fan failed, but otherwise these "old-tech" PCs have worked for 20 years, 14 years thereof on 24/7 duty, without any failure.

 These are two low-cost, 'passive' and 'raw' receivers for the German DCF77 radio clock signal.
 'Passive' means that there is no power supply.
 The receiver is attached to a RS232 port and powered by positive DTR and negative RTS line voltage.
 'Raw' means that there is no processor.
-The secondly time signals are received at the RxD line by the Linux tty driver and interpreted by a driver which is part of the NTP software.
+The secondly time signals are received at the RxD line and interpreted by a driver that is part of the NTP software.